 Collections whose bibliographic records are suppressed are not displayed in Primo.

-To add a top-level collection to your inventory, you must have the following role:
+To add a top-level collection to your inventory, see the Working with Collections section for permissions.

 Top-level collections are managed resources that include any number of inventory items grouped together.
 They provide levels of organization and management to digital collections and other resources.